What Is Data Normalization?

 Data normalization is the process of standardizing data formats and values across a database so that records follow consistent patterns for fields like names, phone numbers, addresses, job titles, and company names.

 Data normalization ensures that data follows consistent formats and standards across an entire database.
 Without normalization, the same information can appear in dozens of variations, making analysis, deduplication, and segmentation unreliable.
+The same company might appear as "IBM," "I.B.M.," "International Business Machines," and "International Business Machines Corp" - to a human, these are clearly the same entity, but to a database query or lead scoring model, they are four different companies.

 Data enrichment platforms like Enrichabl normalize incoming data during the enrichment process, ensuring that enriched fields follow consistent formats regardless of which data provider supplied the information.
+When a contact is enriched with firmographic data from multiple sources, the platform standardizes company names, industry classifications, and other attributes to a consistent format before returning results.

 Related Terms